KD9YQK/ax25meshchat/docs/mesh_protocol_arrl_exec_summary.md

 The protocol supports low-bandwidth digital messaging over shared RF spectrum using conservative duty cycles and publicly documented formats.

+Chat messages include a sender-generated UTC creation timestamp used solely for human-readable display and deterministic history ordering; this metadata does not influence routing, transmission timing, or RF behavior.

 ## Key Compliance Points

 - No encryption is used during amateur radio operation